 Besides the scissors, the tweezers are another essential part of a first aid kit.
 Especially when children walk barefoot you might need to safely and quickly remove thorns and splinters.
 Tweezers are the best instrument to remove thicks as it is easier to pull it out and reduce the risk of infection with other microscopic organisms.

 Ice or gel packs are an important addition to your baby first aid kit as applied on bumps and bruises ease the pain and relieve swelling.
 Both these items are perfect as long as you are near the house or a fridge.
 Our first aid professionals have added to our Protect Life emergency kits something better: the disposable instant cold pack, which doesn’t need to be kept in the fridge, ready to use in any conditions.

 Antiseptic wipes are a handy way to create a sterile environment, meaning to clean cuts and grazes, to clean the tweezers or the scissors, to help prevent infection.

-All the above accessories should be completed with age-appropriate and doctor approved medicines for fever and pain, as well as a thermometer.
+All the above accessories should be completed with age-appropriate and doctor-approved medicines for fever and pain, as well as a thermometer.
 As every child is different, ask your family doctor what to add to the above list for emergency preparedness.
-If you have decided to purchase a first aid kit from Protect Life for your baby, we recommend you to choose LINK PRODUS BOX this first aid kit who still has enough space in the case for you to add a thermometer and the some emergency medication suitable to your children needs.
+If you have decided to purchase a first aid kit from Protect Life for your baby, we recommend you choose the first aid kit which still has enough space in the case for you to add a thermometer and some emergency medication suitable to your children's needs.

 Please keep in mind that extreme temperatures can render some medications ineffective.
 Protect Life first aid experts recommend not to keep your baby first aid kit in your car.
 If you do so, you will need to replace the items sensitive to extreme heat or cold on a regular basis.
 Remember also to keep your first aid kit up to date.
 Replace the used items and check the expiration date of all medicines.